yusralyeea/Yusra/README.md

 # YUSRA NADATUL ALYEEA BINTI YUSRAMIZAL

 ## About Me
-Bachelor of Computer Science (Bioinformatics) with Honours at UTM I am a passionate to learn new things.
+Bachelor of Computer Science (Bioinformatics) with Honours

 ## Skills